-A. If an impounding structure has been determined to have an adequate spillway capacity prior to the effective date of these regulations and is currently operating under a Regular Operation and Maintenance Certificate to operate (regular or conditional certificates), but will now require spillway modifications due to changes in these regulations that require modifications in the spillway capacity, will have up to 5 years from the effective dates of these regulations to upgrade their spillways, the owner shall submit to the Board an Alteration Permit Application in accordance with 4VAC 50-20-80 to address spillway capacity at the time of the expiration of their Regular Operation and Maintenance Certificate or within 3 years of the effective date of these regulations, whichever is later.
+A. If an impounding structure has been determined to have an adequate spillway capacity prior to the effective date of these regulations and is currently operating under a Regular

+- Operation and Maintenance Certificate, but will now require spillway modifications due to changes in these regulations, the owner shall submit to the Board an Alteration Permit Application in accordance with 4VAC 50-20-80 to address spillway capacity at the time of the expiration of their Regular Operation and Maintenance Certificate or within 3 years of the effective date of these regulations, whichever is later.
 The Alteration Permit Application shall contain a construction sequence with milestones for completing the necessary improvements within 5 years of Alteration Permit issuance.
 The Board may approve an extension of the prescribed time frame for good cause.
-Should the owner be able to demonstrate that no spillway capacity change is necessary, the impounding structure may be found to be in compliance with this chapter.
-However, those impounding structures under a regular certificate will be issued a conditional certificate until the new spillway design flood requirements are adequately addressed.

-B. In accordance with 4VAC50-20-105, the owner shall submit the Operation and Maintenance Certificate Application (Operation and Maintenance Certificate Application for Virginia Regulated Impounding Structures), the Emergency Action Plan or Emergency Preparedness Plan, and the Inspection Report (Annual Inspection Report for Virginia Regulated Impounding Structures) 90 days prior to the expiration of the Regular Operation and Maintenance Certificate.

-C. If circumstances change during the 5 year period that warrant more immediate repairs to the impounding structure, the Board may direct alterations to the spillway to be completed sooner.
-The conditional certificate will contain a compliance schedule including, but not limited to, engineering studies, design efforts, financial plans, and a construction completion schedule.
+Should the owner be able to demonstrate that no spillway capacity change is necessary, the impounding structure may be found to be in compliance with this chapter. - B. In accordance with 4VAC50-20-105, the owner shall submit the Operation and Maintenance Certificate Application (Operation and Maintenance Certificate Application for Virginia Regulated Impounding Structures), the Emergency Action Plan or Emergency Preparedness Plan, and the Inspection Report (Annual Inspection Report for Virginia Regulated Impounding Structures) 90 days prior to the expiration of the Regular Operation and Maintenance Certificate. - C. If circumstances warrant more immediate repairs to the impounding structure, the Board may direct alterations to the spillway to be completed sooner. - D. During this delay period, owners are required to address other deficiencies that may exist that are not related to the SDF.